meerajagan/UIUC_CS416_DataViz_FinalProject/README.md

 The Alteryx Flow specifically pulled data that was fully populated and filled in with 'reasonable' values.
 This means that a movie will have a rating score greater than 0 with at least 1 review.
 Furthermore, the movies with runtimes of at least 30 minutes and less than 7 hours were sampled to remove any extraneous data.

+## Files In Repo
+* <b> cleaning_flow -> Alteryx Flow used to clean data
+* cleaned dataset (TMDB_clean.csv) can be found in the 'js' folder! </b>
+* .html files used to host scripts
+* 'js' folder to hold all javascript files and the dataset
+* 'css' folder to hold all css files used